Databases

 final database = Database.openSync('my-database');

-You are advised to incorporate the closing of all open database into your application workflow.
+You are advised to incorporate the closing of all open databases into your application workflow.

-Closing a database is simple, just call use Database.close
+Closing a database is simple, just use Database.close.
+See Example 2.

-Example 2.
-This also closes active replications, listeners, and-or live
+This also closes active replications, listeners, and-or live queries connected

 await database.close();